Website Unavailable due to Planned Maintenance on May 19, from 6:00 a.m. to 9:30 a.m

 If the content of the secondary school courses you examined matches your technical background and your range of skill sets in one BBT, then you should apply to that BBT.

-Professional Designation: Candidates who enter the program with an acceptable university degree or college diploma will receive, upon successful completion of the program, a Bachelor of Education in Technological Studies.
-Candidates who enter the program on the basis of 5 years wage-earning experience will receive, upon successful completion of the program, a Diploma in Education - Technological Studies.
+Candidates entering the program with an approved university degree or college diploma will receive, upon successful completion, a Bachelor of Education in Technological Studies.

-Graduates of the Diploma in Education Technological Studies stream who later obtain an acceptable degree can apply to the Office of the Registrar to have the diploma converted to a Bachelor of Education degree.
+Graduates of the diploma stream who later obtain an approved degree may apply through the Office of the Registrar to have their diploma converted to a Bachelor of Education.

 Information icon Have a question?